-Existing assets, that are due for renewal are to be replaced from the funding of depreciation costs, with the exception of "lumpy" assets, where borrowing may be used, and the funded depreciation used to repay the loan, both principal and interest.
+Existing assets, that are due for renewal are to be replaced from the funding of depreciation costs, except for "lumpy" assets, where borrowing may be used, and the funded depreciation used to repay the loan, both principal and interest.

-Council will not enter into any financing arrangements which involve the repayment of interest only.
+Council will not enter any financing arrangements which involve the repayment of interest only.